kanagarasu-sq1/mydemo-app/README.md

-# 🧪 CI/CD Pipeline with Trivy, CodeQL, SonarCloud & Docker Deploy.
+# 🧪 CI/CD Pipeline with Trivy, CodeQL, SonarCloud & Docker Deploy..

 This repository contains a robust CI/CD pipeline for a **Jekyll static site** using **GitHub Actions**.
 The workflow includes security scans, code analysis, Docker image management, and automatic deployment to an **EC2 instance**.